CodeChica/plus-plus/guides/git.md

 Next open https://github.com/your-username/novela in a browser and follow the instructions to create a Pull Request.

-Woohoo, we did things!
-But wait... what did we do?

 ### Conventional Commits

 Writing effective commit messages for your future self and for others is